Mamba413/bess/R/README.md

 - It provides an objective way to reduce the number of variables.

-Based on the best subset selection, the best subset ridge regression provides a more sophisticated trade-off between model parsimony and prediction through introducing a shrinkage on the coefficients.
+By introducing a shrinkage on the coefficients the best subset ridge regression provides a more sophisticated trade-off between model parsimony and prediction on the based of the best subset selection